 Instructions

 - Soak the dried scallops and dried shrimp in water overnight.
 Drain the water.
-Use your hands to shred the scallops.
+Shred the scallops with your hands.
 Roughly chop the dried shrimp.

 - Heat 1 1/2 tablespoons of oil in a skillet (or sauté pan) over medium-high heat.
-Add the scallops, shrimp, Chinese sausage, and shallots and cook for about 2 minutes, stirring frequently.
-Add the oyster sauce, salt, and white pepper.
-Stir to combine.
+Add the shallots and cook for about 2 minutes, stirring frequently.
+Next, add the dried shrimp, sausage, and cured pork and cook for a minute.
+Then, add the dried scallops and cook a minute more.
+Mix in 1/4 teaspoon kosher salt and oyster sauce.
 Turn off the heat and transfer everything to a bowl.

-- Trim the tops off the daikon and peel them.
+- Peel the daikon and slice off the top.
 Grate the daikon into a 9×13 pan or a bowl.
 You are doing this to ensure that you save all the daikon juices that release as you are grating the turnips.
 Alternatively, grate the daikon using a food processor.

-- Heat 1 1/2 tablespoons oil in a large wok (or sauté pan) over medium-high heat.
-Add the shallots and garlic to the wok and sauté for about a minute, until fragrant.
-Transfer the grated daikon and daikon juices into the wok.
-Add 1 1/2 cups of water, the rock sugar, salt, chicken powder, white pepper, and garlic powder to the wok.
-Cover the wok with a lid and cook the daikon for about 5 minutes.
+- Heat 1 1/2 tablespoons oil in a large wok (or deep sauté pan) over medium-high heat.
+Add the garlic to the wok and sauté for about a minute, until fragrant.
+Transfer the grated daikon (and any daikon juices) into the wok.
+Add 1 1/2 cups of water, the rock sugar, salt, white pepper, chicken powder, and garlic powder to the wok.
+Make sure to place the rock sugar into the water to ensure that it dissolves properly.
+Cover the wok with a lid and cook the daikon on high heat for about 5 to 7 minutes.

 - While the daikon is cooking, make the batter.
-Mix the rice flour and cornstarch in a mixing bowl.
-Add 1 cup of water to the flour and stir.
+Whisk the rice flour and cornstarch in a mixing bowl.
+Add 1 cup of water and stir.
 The batter might be stiff at the beginning, but keep stirring until the batter is smooth.

-- Uncover the wok and turn off the heat.
-Dig out the pieces of garlic.
+- Uncover the wok and reduce the heat to low.
+Dig out the pieces of garlic from the daikon.
 You don’t want large chunks of garlic inside the cake.
-Add the stir fried shrimp, scallops, and Chinese sausage to the wok and stir to combine.
-Then, add the batter to the daikon and stir.
+Add the flavoring bits and stir to combine.
+Then, add the batter to the daikon and stir until batter is no longer runny.
+The batter should thicken in a minute or two.
+Turn off the heat.

-- To pan fry the turnip cake, I usually chill my turnip cake overnight so that the cake stiffens.
-Slice the cake into small squares or rectangles.
+- To pan fry, slice the cake into small squares or rectangles.
 Heat 2 tablespoons of oil in a large skillet over medium-high heat.
-Add the turnip cake pieces and pan fry each side for about 4 minutes, until golden brown.
-Serve the turnip cake with chili oil or chili oil crisp.
+Add the turnip cake pieces and pan fry each side for about 3 to 4 minutes, until golden brown.
+Serve the turnip cake with Lao Gan Ma chili crisp or soy sauce.

 Notes